ferguson/https-reflector/README.md

 will be making an http request to itself to proxy the traffic.
 There should be a way to skip this extra hop and just integrate the incoming request into the http processing stack making things more efficent.
-I made a half-harted attempt at this but did not succeed yet.
+I made a half-hearted attempt at this but did not succeed yet.
 The current method works quite well, so good enough for now.